gyrusdentatus/robopages-cli/README.md

 poetry install
 ```

-Pages are loaded by default from the `~/.robopages/` directory (or any folder set in the `ROBOPAGES_PATH` environment variable), see the `examples/robopages/` folder for examples.
+Pages are loaded by default from the `~/.robopages/` directory (or any folder set in the `ROBOPAGES_PATH` environment variable), see the `https://github.com/dreadnode/robopages` repository for examples.

 ## Usage